-Make this Blackberry Crisp for your next holiday or party!
+Make this Blackberry Crisp recipe for your next holiday or party!
 A buttery oat topping with a jammy blackberry filling, topped off with a scoop of vanilla ice cream!

 We love all kinds of dessert crisps, including our Apple Crisp recipe with just a splash of apple bourbon to bring the apple filling together.
 This crisp can be made with just about any berry filling, so use it as your crisp recipe base!

-Blackberry Crisp Dessert Recipe
+Easy Blackberry Crisp Recipe

-This crisp recipe is so easy to make, too.
+This dessert crisp is so easy to make, too.
 All you need to do is mix up the blackberry filling, pour it into a baking dish and add the crumb topping.
 Doesn’t get much easier than that, my friends!

 Ingredients To Make A Blackberry Crisp